 Spotlight on... | 19/11/2024

-"Spotlight on..."Doctoral Researchers' Conference: Researching with the Global South?
+“Spotlight on...”
+Doctoral Researchers’ Conference: Researching with the Global South?

-From 16th to 18th October, our doctoral researchers organized a conference bringing together GIGA doctoral researchers and invited early career researchers to critically explore and reflect on the ethical and practical dimensions of conducting research with the “Global South.”
+From 16th to 18th October, our doctoral researchers organised a conference bringing together GIGA doctoral researchers and invited early career researchers to critically explore and reflect on the ethical and practical dimensions of conducting research with the “Global South.”
 They discussed questions related to research collaborations, research integrity, responsible practices, and power dynamics within academia.
-Let us learn more about it from the organizing team Mira Demirdirek, Indi Kryg, and Alina Ripplinger in this interview.
+Let us learn more about it from the organising team Mira Demirdirek, Indi Kryg, and Alina Ripplinger in this interview.

 • How did you come up with the idea for the doctoral researcher conference?

 The conference idea was a collective endeavor from the beginning.
 We started brainstorming within our DP Colloquium.
 It soon became clear that we could align these ideas with the purpose of GIGA’s 60th Anniversary.
 We thus aimed at reflecting on “Working with the Global South” in relation to the regions and themes central to GIGA’s mission.
-We were happy to take on the role of the organizing team and were grateful for the wonderful support from Adhiraaj Anand, Andrew Crawford, Cornelius Haritz, Hamid Talebian, and Julia Köbrich, who served as our panel and workshop co-coordinators, along with our session moderators and further GIGA staff.
+We were happy to take on the role of the organising team and were grateful for the wonderful support from Adhiraaj Anand, Andrew Crawford, Cornelius Haritz, Hamid Talebian, and Julia Köbrich, who served as our panel and workshop co-coordinators, along with our session moderators and further GIGA staff.

 From there, we decided that the conference should feature a keynote by a distinguished speaker, four thematic panel discussions, and two interactive workshop formats.
 We specifically aimed to invite external experts to provide practical guidance on collaborative, inclusive, and equitable research methodologies, sharing their personal and professional insights from GIGA’s main areas of research.